Máté Molnár: Beast in Black (2015–present)

 Since Beast in Black's inception, besides playing the bass, Molnár has been the band's unofficial manager, handling most of the business-side moving parts behind the scenes.
 Kabanen said in an interview to Blabbermouth: "Our bass player, Máté, is taking care of a lot of things in the band".
 With his contribution, Molnár has a significant role in the success of Beast in Black.

 Equipment

-Máté Molnár is endorsed by GV Guitars, a Slovakian handcrafted instruments manufacturing company.
+Máté Molnár is endorsed by GV Guitars, a Slovak handcrafted instruments manufacturing company.
 Their partnership started during Wisdom years, around 2014.
 Before that, Molnár used Warwick basses, and he still owns a Warwick Thumb NT4 1991 model.
 In the early stages of Wisdom, Molnár used a Warwick Fortress One bass guitar which was signed by Steve Harris of Iron Maiden, when Wisdom opened for them in 2003.
 This instrument was later sold.

 GV guitars has made a total of four bass guitars to Molnár, all of them with EMG 35DC pick-ups.